Threadfin Acara Care Guide: The Showpiece Cichlid Worth the Wait

 When do the threadfin extensions develop?

-The dorsal fin filaments begin to develop as the fish approaches maturity, typically around 12-18 months of age.
-They continue to grow and lengthen over the next 1-2 years.
-Full adult fin development can take 2-3 years.
+The dorsal fin filaments begin developing around 12-18 months of age and continue lengthening over the next 1-2 years.
+Full adult fin development typically takes 2-3 years.
 Good nutrition, low stress, and clean water conditions promote the best fin growth.
+Juveniles at the store show very little of this, so don’t judge the species by what you see in the store tank.

 How many threadfin acaras should I keep?